 What I DO regret, having been so taken aback by my vulnerable state on both occasions, is explaining to her WHY I was crying.
 There is a chance that on both occasions, she will have thought that my emotions were about her (because you know, with toddlers, it’s all about them right?), which couldn’t have been further from the truth.

-So next time everything gets too much, I’m going to tell myself it’s ok to cry in front of her, but just remind myself to let her in on why exactly I’m crying.
+So next time everything gets too much, and she catches mum crying, I’m going to tell myself it’s ok to cry in front of her, but just remind myself to let her in on why exactly I’m crying.

 Do you ever cry in front of your children?
 Are you ok with it?
 How do you handle it?
 Please do share…